-All such offers (whether accepted or declined) must be declared and recorded, and the ICB governance team will provide advice on whether it would be appropriate to accept any such offers.
+All such offers (whether accepted or declined) must be declared and recorded, and the ICB governance team lead designated by the ICB toprovide advice, support, and guidance on how conflicts of interest should be managed should will provide advice on whether it would be appropriate to accept any such offers.
 If such offers are reasonably justifiable and otherwise in accordance with statutory guidance, then they may be accepted.